tilt-dev/company/product-development/README.md

 For an epic to be completed (and marked as such in Clubhouse), the epic description needs to contain the following as acceptance criteria:
 - Finalized problem statement
 - Explanation and scope of solution
-- Link to updated metrics; why if not applicable (metrics may improve later over time)
+- Links to updated metrics; why if not applicable (metrics may improve later over time)
-- Link to follow up customer conversations; why if not applicable
+- Links to follow up customer conversations; why if not applicable
-- Link to updated docs; why if not applicable
+- Links to updated docs; why if not applicable
 - Attached screenhots, gifs, or video, showing the change itself
 - Links to future work, if applicable
 - Link to company meeting, where the problem and solution were presented